PunchThrough/bean-docs/src/getting-started/windows.md

 ### Select Your Connected Bean

-Your connected Beans will appear in the list on the right-side of the screen.
+Your connected Beans will appear in the list on the right side of the screen.

 {{{img_rel this 'windows_loader_bean.PNG' 'Windows Loader Beans'}}}